Flakky/steamworks-extras/README.md

 ## Setup

 The extension has an options page where you can set up all the revenue shares and taxes.
 To open settings, activate the plugin, find its icon on your browser toolbar, press the right mouse button and select "Options".
-Another way to find the settings page is simply by going to your game financial info and pressing the "Setup" button near the final revenue display.
+Another way to find the settings page is simply by going to your app details page and pressing the "Setup" button near the final revenue display.